 The most common language spoken in Willis is English.
 Other important languages spoken here include Polish and German/Yiddish.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the neighborhood buck this trend.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.6% of the households here have four, five, or more cars.
 That is more cars per household than in 95.4% of the neighborhoods in the nation.

 Did you know that the neighborhood has more Romanian and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 1.0% of this neighborhood's residents have Romanian ancestry and 1.1% have Finnish ancestry.